-Known for his aggressive approach to prosecuting cases, Maricopa County Attorney Juan Martinez has faced some criticism for his intense cross-examination of murder defendant Jodi Arias.
-However, Martinez’s tough style has proven to be successful, as he has already prosecuted one of the three women currently on Arizona’s death row.
+Known for his aggressive approach to prosecuting cases, Maricopa County Attorney Juan Martinez faced some criticism for his intense cross-examination of murder defendant Jodi Arias.
+However, Martinez’s tough style has proven to be successful, as he has already prosecuted one of the two women currently on Arizona’s death row.

 Two years before he was killed, Joseph Andriano was diagnosed with metastatic adenoid cystic carcinoma.
 At that time, the cancer had spread to his lungs and his condition was deemed terminal.
 He had no choice but to stop working.
 Resentful of her responsibilities as a wife and mother of two young children, Martinez argued Andriano hatched a scheme to kill her husband and profit from his death, according to court documents.

 In the early morning hours of October 8, 2000, Andriano called 911 to report that her husband was having a heart attack at their Ahwatukee Foothills, Arizona home.
 However, when paramedics arrived, Andriano turned them away, screaming at them to leave.
 Hours later, Andriano called 911 again to report that she had stabbed and beaten her husband in self-defense, according to court documents.
 Responding paramedics entered the couple’s apartment and found Joseph Andriano lying on the floor in a pool of blood.

 A medical examiner determined Joseph Andriano was struck 23 times in the back of the head with a bar stool, court documents state.
 Defensive wounds on his hands and wrists indicated that he was conscious for at least part of the attack.
 He also sustained a slit to his throat, and trace amounts of the pesticide sodium azide were found in his blood and gastric contents.